rajatmw1999/rajatmw1999/README.md

 # Hi!
 Bonjour!
 Ni Hao!
 Hola!
 Namaste!

-- 🔭 I’m currently working on https://skillunga.com !
-Its basically something that can make teenagers useful for this world.
+- 🔭 I’m currently working on https://skillunga.com and https://jobs.skillunga.com !
+Its basically something that can make teenagers useful for this world, and provide jobs for those who are looking for one(only for college students).
 - 👯 I’m looking to collaborate on innovative ventures having the potential to change the world or atleast make lives easier for others.
 - 💬 Ask me about MERN, Django, Flask, GraphQL, GatsbyJS,DSA, AWS, Team Management, Content Creation!
 I have a few hundred thousand views on quora https://quora.com/rajat-upadhyay-6 .
 - 📫 How to reach me: https://in.linkedin.com/rajatmw1999